mzy2240/flashsync/readme.md

 # FlashSync

-Like Streamlit, but fast.
+Like Streamlit, but a lot faster.
 A proof-of-concept framework built using Vue.js/Vite + Python/FastAPI + MSGPACK + WebSockets.

 ## Installation